Jonah Heim Preview, Player Props: Rangers vs. Mariners

 - The pitching staff for the Mariners has a collective nine K/9, the 10th-best in MLB.

-- The Mariners' 3.79 team ERA ranks third across all MLB pitching staffs.
+- The Mariners have a 3.76 team ERA that ranks second across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.